Thai Food Made Easy | CHAR SIU CHOW MEIN

 1/2 teaspoon Soy sauce

-1/4 teaspoon Ground Chinese five spices
+1/4 teaspoon Ground Chinese-five spices

-1/4 teaspoon Chopped red chili (optional)
+1/4 teaspoon Chopped red chilli (optional)

 1 pinch Black pepper